The Golden Ass: Adaptations and influence

-The style of autobiographical confession of suffering in The Golden Ass influenced Augustine of Hippo in the tone and style—partly in Polemic—of his Confessions.
-Scholars note that Apuleius came from the M'Daourouch in Algeria, where Augustine would later study.
+The style of autobiographical confession of suffering in The Golden Ass influenced Augustine of Hippo in the tone and style—partly in polemic—of his Confessions.
+Scholars note that Apuleius came from the Algerian city of M'Daourouch in Souk Ahras Province, where Augustine would later study.
 Augustine refers to Apuleius and The Golden Ass particularly derisively in The City of God.

+In Giovanni Boccaccio's 14th-century work The Decameron, the tenth tale of the fifth day is based on the Tale of the Fuller's Wife, and the second tale of the seventh day is based on the Tale of the Wife's Tub.

-The writing of William Shakespeare was influenced by The Golden Ass e.g. A Midsummer Night's Dream from c.
-1595 where the character Bottom's head is transformed to that of an ass.
+The writing of William Shakespeare was influenced by The Golden Ass, e.g., A Midsummer Night's Dream from c.
+1595, where the character Bottom's head is transformed to that of an ass.

 In 1517, Niccolò Machiavelli wrote his own version of the story, as a terza rima poem.
 It was uncompleted at the time of his death.

 In 1708, Charles Gildon published an adaptation of The Golden Ass, titled The New Metamorphosis.
 A year later in 1709, he published a re-adaptation, titled The Golden Spy, which is regarded as the first, fully-fledged it-narrative in English.

-In 1821, Charles Nodier published "Smarra ou les Demons de la Nuit" influenced by a lecture of Apuleius.
+In 1821, Charles Nodier published "Smarra ou les Demons de la Nuit" influenced by a reading of Apuleius.

 In 1883, Carlo Collodi published The Adventures of Pinocchio which includes an episode in which the puppet protagonist is transformed into an ass.
 Another character who is transformed alongside him is named Lucignolo (Candlewick or Lampwick), a possible allusion to Lucius.
 The episode is frequently featured in its subsequent adaptations.